Canisteo Wind

 • Annual Landowner Payments: Every year, wind farms in New York pay landowners $5 to 10 million

-• Wind Industry Employment: The wind industry employs between 1,000 and 2,000 people in New York
+• Wind Industry Employment: As of 2022, the wind industry employs over 4,000 people in New York.

 • Wind Manufacturing Facilities: 9 facilities in New York produce electrical components utilized by the wind industry